Documentation

 The dashboard is your control center.
 From here you manage all your sites, trigger rebuilds, and access per-site settings.

-Site list
+Create Site

 On the cover image: